Sheffi Paz

-Sheffi Paz (שפי פז; born July 18, 1952) is an Israeli activist against illegal immigrants and border infiltration, living in south Tel Aviv.
+Sheffi Paz (שפי פז; born 18 June 1952) is an Israeli activist against illegal immigration and border infiltration, living in south Tel Aviv.
 In the past she was an activist in the Israeli political party Meretz, and since 2012 she has been one of the leaders in the movement against illegal immigration to Israel, and the concentration of these infiltrators in the old neighborhoods of south Tel Aviv.

 Early life

 Paz was born in Łódź, Poland in 1952 to Holocaust survivor parents.
 At the age of four she made aliyah with her parents, and grew up in Holon, Israel.
 She participated in the youth movement Hashomer Hatzair.
 After the Six-Day War, when she was 15, she participated in protests in Tel Aviv supporting Israeli settlements.
 For her mandatory military service in the Israeli Defense Forces, she served in the Technology and Maintenance Corps.

-Early Activism
+Early activism

 After coming out, Paz became a left-wing activist and was a member of the Meretz party for decades.
 She demonstrated with Peace Now in Sebastia against the settlers of Elon Moreh, against Israeli settlements, and in the summer of 2011 she participated in the Israeli social justice protests.
 Paz was a lesbian activist for LGBT rights, and was a member of the feminist lesbian association Klaf.
 She participated in protest shifts outside of the house of then-president Ezer Weizman, after he made homophobic public statements, and she stood on the side of drag queens in the Israeli Wigstock riots of 1998.

 Until 1995 she lived next to Habima Theatre.
 In 1996 she and her partner chose to move to the Shapira neighborhood in south Tel Aviv, because of its multicultural and diverse nature.
 In her words, she was friendly with members of the immigrant population, particularly with two Nigerian families in her building.
 In 2002, during a wave of deportations ordered by Ariel Sharon, she even hid a Nigerian migrant in her house when the immigration police were spread out in the area.
 Later, however, her views began to change, and she became active in anti-refugee organizations.

-In the municipal elections for Tel Aviv city council in 2013, Paz came in sixth place among candidates the "Southern Faction" party.
+In the municipal elections for Tel Aviv city council in 2013, Paz came in sixth place among candidates of the "Southern Faction" party.
 The party won one seat and did not enter the city council.